zainpay/zainpay-nodejs-sdk/README.md

     ```

 ## 17. Total Payment Collected By Zainbox
-- Get the sum of total amount collected by all virtual accounts for a particular zainbox in a particular period, for both transfer and deposit transactions
+- This endpoint enables a merchant to get the sum of total amount collected by all virtual accounts for a particular zainbox in a particular period, for both transfer and deposit transactions

     **Parameter:** zainboxCode (Required), dateFrom (optional, if not provided, the system returns the data of the current month), dateTo (optional)